← back/why-you-should-be-running-grapheneos

 //06.
 It's Not as Hard as It Used to Be

 The install process used to require command line tools and patience.
+Not anymore.
 GrapheneOS now has a web installer.
 You plug in a Pixel, follow the steps in your browser, and it handles the flashing.
 Relocking the bootloader is part of the process.
-The whole thing takes about 20 minutes if you've done it once before.
+The whole thing takes about 20 minutes.
+No terminal.
+No Linux knowledge.
+If you can follow a recipe, you can flash GrapheneOS.

 If you'd rather not deal with it at all, that's what we're here for.
 Every device we ship has GrapheneOS pre-installed, bootloader relocked, and is ready to use out of the box.
 No setup, no Google, no one watching.